 - The 2017 and 2018 Initiatives

 - New London County Land Trust Advancement Initiative (2017- 2019) - With funding from the Community Foundation of Eastern Connecticut (CFECT), this three-year project will continue and build upon our 2016 New London County Land Trust Advancement Initiative by going deeper into addressing the participating land trusts' respective stewardship programs and overall organizational needs.
-We will also be adding a GIS mapping component and a series of facilitated group meetings to develop the foundation for sustainable, regional strategic conservation planning and project implementation.
+The program includes a GIS mapping component and a series of facilitated group meetings to develop the foundation for sustainable, regional strategic conservation planning and project implementation.

 - See the press release for the 2017 New London County Land Trust Advancement Initiaitive here.